 Quantum Health hasn’t required technical support since the migration, but knowing it’s included with NGINX Plus was a key factor in the decision early on.
 “If something goes wrong, I don’t want to be standing there alone”, notes Breidenstein.
 “NGINX Plus was the only way that I would go because I needed the backing of expert support.”

 Laying a Solid Foundation for the Future

-While switching to NGINX Plus solved its immediate SSL and deployment issues, it also prepared Quantum Health for future growth.
+While switching to NGINX Plus solved its immediate SSL/TLS and deployment issues, it also prepared Quantum Health for future growth.
 As it brings in new customers and set up new web portals, NGINX Plus provides Quantum Health a solid architectural foundation that can scale more easily than its earlier setup.
 “NGINX Plus has enabled us to increase the number of customers we can support without having to alter our backend configuration,” says Breidenstein.

 And because Quantum Health has designed its architecture for high availability, it’s able to perform site maintenance at any time with no customer interruptions.
 “The way NGINX Plus is deployed, we can take one of those boxes down and patch it at any time,” explains Breidenstein.

 Lastly, as traffic increases, NGINX Plus provides the load‑balancing capabilities Quantum Health needs to scale up and handle several times the current throughput.
 “Eventually NGINX Plus will become our frontend load balancer.
 We’ve configured everything today to support multiple upstream backend servers.”